 For example, it can cause them to appear red and inflamed.
 Interestingly, besides eating wax they can also cause more of it in the ear canal.

 There might be fresh or dried blood inside the pet’s auditory canal.
-This might look like coffee grounds.

 You also might see small white dots around the canal.
 This isn’t a symptom but the actual parasites.

 Another thing to watch out for is allergies caused by the mites.